 Convert WAV to AIFF

-You can convert WAV file to AIFF as well as to variety of other formats with free online converter.
+You can convert wav audio format to aiff as well as to variety of other audio track formats with free online converter.

 WAVE Audio File

 WAV is the simplest audio format developed in the early 1990s by Microsoft and IBM.
 It is a lossless formula which often means large file size.

 WAV files sound better than MP3s because they are lossless and uncompressed, providing uncompromised audio quality ideal for broadcast CD music, TV and radio.
 They are designed to store audio bit stream on CD and tend to be larger than most audio file formats.
 WAV files aren’t compressed and retain all elements of the original sound, making them perfect for sound processing in DAWs

 How to create and how to open an WAV file

 There are many ways to create a WAV and virtually all digital audio workstations used by beat and music composers record and save using the WAV format.
 You can also convert other audio files to WAV and vice versa.
 To create a Wav file, simply open the audio in any program that supports the format and save.
 Recording tools and apps also render in WAV.

 Virtually all players that support MP3s also support WAV, so opening a WAV audio file should be effortless.
 Windows and Mac users can open WAV files using VLC, local media players, audio editors, online converters and players, DAWs and more.
 You can also play WAV files using the native player that comes with your Android and iOS smartphone.